Emergency Dentist Canberra – Weekend Emergency Dentist – Canberra Dentist Saturday – Early & Late Hours Dentists – On Call Dentists Canberra Near Me

 Chipped, cracked, broken or fractured teeth can usually be restored.
 If the tooth is painful, avoid drinking hot or cold & avoid eating or biting on that side i.e. relieve the tooth from extremes of temperature and pressure.
 Painkillers such as Ibuprofen, Neurofen or Paracetamol may help relieve the pain.
 Please contact us immediately & we’ll do our best to offer you an earliest available dental appointment with our Emergency Dentists.

-Broken or cracked dentures should be professionally repaired with the right dental materials and tools.
+Broken or cracked dentures should be professionally repaired with the right dental materials and specific dental tools by our Canberra Emergency Dentists.
 Please resist the temptation to glue them together yourself as this often makes a professional denture repair very difficult.
-Contact us as soon as possible to organise the appropriate denture repair at an earliest.
+Contact us as soon as possible to organise the appropriate denture repair at an earliest by our Canberra Emergency Dentists.

 The tooth under the dental crown does not have the protection and strength that it had when it was covered with the crown.
 So till you see your Emergency Dentist Canberra, please be careful to have soft foods only and chew on the other side of the mouth.
 Please be aware that more often than not, when a dental crown comes off it could also be due to recurrent decay or some other dental breakdown.

 Please keep your dental Crown safe & bring it along for your emergency dental appointment so it can be re-cemented, recapped or re-fixed as soon as possible to avoid further tooth damage or the need for Root Canal Treatment (RCT).
-Please do contact us immediately & we’ll do our best to accommodate you at an earliest.
+Please do contact us immediately & we’ll do our best to accommodate you at an earliest with our Canberra Emergency Dentists.